tsmsogn/jsCanvasNinja/README.md

 # jsCanvasNinja

-jsCanvasNinja is a library can transform with handle.
+jsCanvasNinja is canvas library can transform, undo and redo etc.

 ## Installation